HarrietKerubo/AWS-SECRETS-MANAGER/README.md

 ## Conclusion

 Working through this project reinforced something I’ve seen repeatedly in real environments: most security failures around secrets aren’t caused by lack of tools, but by casual decisions made early in development.
-Storing credentials in code or config files feels harmless—until it isn’t.
+Storing credentials in code or config files feels harmless until it isn’t.

 Using AWS Secrets Manager forces a different discipline.
 It makes you slow down and treat secrets as what they actually are: high-impact security assets.
 What I appreciate most about this approach is that it reduces human error by design.
 Access is explicit, auditable, and reversible.
-From a security standpoint, this is one of those quiet controls that doesn’t feel dramatic, but drastically changes your risk profile when something goes wrong.**
----

----